dabebiswell/yaoh/README.md

 ## Features

--   **Activity Visualization**: Shows a rolling 365-day heatmap of your activity.
+-   **Activity Visualization**: Shows a heatmap of your activity.
+Dynamically filter by historical calendar years or rolling 365 days using the calendar icon.
 -   **Data Source**: Tracks word counts based on the 'Last Modified' date of your markdown files.
+-   **Task Tracking Mode**: Track your daily completed tasks (`- [x]`) instead of words per day.
+-   **Custom Exclusions**: Skip tracking for files inside specified folders like Templates or Assets to keep counts accurate.
 -   **Dynamic Update**: Automatically refreshes when you write or change settings.
--   **Theme Support**: Seamlessly integrates with your Obsidian theme (light/dark mode).
+-   **Theme Support**: Seamlessly integrates with your Obsidian theme and native tooltips.
--   **Configurable**: Customize the word count thresholds for the 4 intensity levels.
+-   **Configurable**: Customize the tracking thresholds for the 4 intensity levels, and override the theme accent with custom CSS colors.

 ## Installation